reuk/wayverb/docs_source/hybrid.md

 proportional to $V^{-\frac{1}{2}}$ by +@eq:schroeder, the waveguide simulation complexity becomes $O(V \cdot V^{-\frac{3}{2}})$ or $O(V^{-\frac{1}{2}})$.
 This
-implies that, for a waveguide simulation capped at the Schroeder frequency, a larger room will be cheaper to simulate than a smaller one.
+implies that, for a waveguide simulation capped at the Schroeder frequency, a larger room will be cheaper to simulate than a smaller one when the reverb times of both rooms are equal.

 The Schroeder frequency is only an estimate.
 The actual frequency dividing "resonant" and "even" behaviours will vary depending on the surface area,